-Figures 11a, d and e show corresponding results when the BER level in channel 2 is increased from 10^{-6} to 10^{-4} while other links' BER remains to be 10^{-6} .
+Figs 11(a), 11(d) and 11(e) show corresponding results when the BER level in channel 2 is increased from 10^{-6} to 10^{-4} while other links' BER remains to be 10^{-6} .
 We can expect that this asymmetry on noise losses will increase the severity of the impact of noise on fairness.
 Nevertheless, for BERs up to 10^{-5} it can be seen that the impact is negligible, and even at a BER of 10^{-4} the impact remains small.

 We note that a BER of 10^{-4} corresponds to a frame error rate of approximately 55% for 1000 byte frames and so represents a high level of noise loss.
 A rate adaptation algorithm is typically used to adjust the coding and modulations to maintain the BER below a target level, reflecting application and transport layer requirements.
-For TCP in particular, since TCP congestion control views packet losses as an indicator of congestion, TCP throughput is strongly dependent on the link loss rate (e.g., [8, 9]) and too high a loss rate may then prevent high utilisation of the wireless channel.
-Normally we would expect that rate adaptation algorithms would be used to select a PHY rate that maintained the loss rate significantly below 10^{-4} .
+For TCP in particular, since TCP congestion control views packet losses as an indicator of congestion, TCP throughput is strongly dependent on the link loss rate (e.g., [8] [9]) and too high a loss rate may then prevent high utilisation of the wireless channel.
+Normally we would expect that rate adaptation algorithms rate significantly below 10^{-4} .

-6.2.5 The impact of hidden terminals
+6.2.5 The Impact of Hidden Terminals

 It is well known that hidden terminals can have a considerable impact on the fairness of CSMA/CA based protocols, and this is widely acknowledged in the research community.
 In severe cases, e.g., when the hidden stations have a high traffic load, they can easily starve other stations in their vicinity.
-To show this, we add two hidden stations in both channels 0 and 2 in the topology shown Fig. 7, and plot the new topology in Fig. 12a where stations S1/S2 are the sources, and stations R1/R2 are the destinations of a TCP flow in channels 0/2 respectively.
-We first consider a long-lived FTP transfer as the application traffic from S1 to R1 and from S2 to R2.
-As can be seen in Fig. 12b when these two hidden flows are active between 100-200 s, all flows on the mesh backhaul are starved.
+To show this, we add two hidden stations in both channels 0 and 2 in the topology shown Fig. 7, and plot the new topology in Fig. 12(a) where stations S1/S2 are the sources, and stations R1/R2 are the destinations of a TCP flow in channels 0/2 respectively.
+We first consider a longlived FTP transfer as the application traffic from S1 to R1 and from S2 to R2.
+As can be seen in Fig. 12(b) when these two hidden flows are active between 100 - 200 seconds, all flows on the mesh backhaul are starved.